Sepsis (blood poisoning)

 The most important thing you can do is call your hospital team’s 24-hour helpline straight away if you have any concerns.
 This reduces your risk of developing a serious complication from an infection.

-You, and the people close to you, should keep your cancer or haematology team’s 24-hour helpline number with you at all times.
+You should keep your cancer or haematology team’s 24-hour helpline number with you at all times.
 Store the number in your mobile phone.
+You can also ask family and friends to keep a note of the number.

 Do not delay – always call your hospital team’s 24-hour helpline sooner rather than later.
 Sepsis is easy to treat if it is caught early.

-- Look out for symptoms of early infection or sepsis (see below).
+- Look out for symptoms of early infection or sepsis.

 - Call your cancer team urgently if you have any symptoms of infection.

 Infections do not get better on their own.
 Early infections can be treated easily.
-But, delaying starting antibiotic treatment for an infection can be dangerous.
+You need to start antibiotic treatment quickly as an infection can be dangerous.

-You can look after yourself before treatment by doing the following:
+You can take care of yourself before treatment by doing the following:

-- Talk to your doctor or nurse about getting the flu vaccine.
+- Talk to your doctor or nurse about getting the flu vaccine and coronavirus (covid) vaccine.
+Adults you live with should also get these vaccines.

-- Buy a thermometer, so you can check your temperature.
+- Buy a thermometer, so you can check your temperature at home.

-- Have a dental check before you start cancer treatment.
+- Have a dental check-up before you start cancer treatment.

 - Tell your family, friends and work colleagues about your risk of sepsis.

-You can help yourself during treatment by doing the following:
+You can protect yourself during treatment by doing the following:

 - Clean any cuts or grazes straight away and cover them with a plaster.